UMNLibraries/tiny_etl/README.md

       :dir: '/tmp/data'
 ```

-Create a Ruby file and run the ingester (a single batch of OAI results in this case):
+Create a Ruby file and run the ingester (a single batch of OAI results in this case).

-app.rb
+example app.rb:
 ```
 require 'tiny_etl'